jitsucom/bulker/.docs/db-feature-matrix.md

 ## Glossary

-* **Stream** — a mode when bulker inserts data to a destination on per record basis.
-Usually, databases don't like when a large amount of data is streamed
+* 🚿**Stream** — a mode when Bulker inserts data to a destination on per record basis.
+Usually, databases don't like when a large amount of data is streamed.
+Don't use at production scale (more than 10-100 records per minute, depending on database).
-* **Batch** — a mode when bulker inserts data to a destination in batches.
-Usually, databases
+* 🛢️**Batch** — a mode when Bulker inserts data to a destination in batches.
+Preferred mode for large amounts of data.
-* **Primary Keys **
-* **Dedup**
+* 🐫**Dedup** — deduplication.
+Some databases support deduplication by event id (id field is configurable).
+It means that if Bulker receives a record with the same id, the old one will be replaced.
+However, this feature sometimes comes with performance tradeoffs.

 ### Advanced feature

-Those features are not exposed as HTTP API and supported only on Go-lib API level
+Those features are not exposed as HTTP API and supported only on Go-lib API level.

+* **Primary Keys** - if Bulker users primary keys and how
 * **Replace Table**
 * **Replace Partition**